 Are you disgusted when seeing all sorts of bugs invading your cat food?
 Do you want to keep bugs away from their food bowl?
-Here is a list on how to do just that.
+Here are some of the things that you can do straight away.

 - Use tight food containers

 - Never leave the cat food overnight

 - Boric Acid Powder

 - Flea Collars